ToolShedTested

 2. DeWalt DCS331B -- Best Cordless Under $100

-The DCS331B is DeWalt's 20V MAX cordless jigsaw in bare tool format at $79.
+The DCS331B is DeWalt's 20V MAX cordless jigsaw in bare tool format at the current retailer price.
 For users who need to cut on a job site, in an outbuilding without convenient outlets, or anywhere cord management is a problem, the DCS331B delivers competitive performance without the tether.
 The keyless blade change system and four orbital settings match the Bosch JS470E feature for feature -- the only meaningful difference is power delivery: the DeWalt on a 2Ah battery produces slightly less sustained cutting speed through hardwood than the corded Bosch under load.

 Specs: 20V MAX | 0-3,000 SPM | 4 orbital settings | Bevel to 45 degrees | 5.3 lbs bare